Janae Cox: Post-career

-Upon retiring, Ashby returned to Indiana to teach third grade and was a gymnastics coach for her club team for two years.
+Upon retiring, Asbury returned to Indiana to teach third grade and was a gymnastics coach for her club team for two years.
 She married Josh Asbury in 2010 and moved back to Morgantown to teach third grade and serve as a volunteer assistant with WVU gymnastics.
 She also became an instructor at the Shall We Dance Studio and had three children.